liborty/rstats/README.md

 ## Usage

-Insert in your `Cargo.toml` file under `[dependencies]` `rstats = "^0.8"` and in your source file(s) `use rstats::` followed by any of these functions and/or traits that you need: `{functions, Stats, Vecg, Vecu8, VecVecf64, VecVecu8, Mutvectors};`
+Insert in your `Cargo.toml` file under `[dependencies]` `rstats = "^0.8"` and in your source file(s) `use rstats::` followed by any of these functions and/or traits that you need: `{functions, Stats, MutStats, Vecg, MutVecg, VecVec, VecVecu8};`

 ## Introduction